Caramel Pecan Logs – Chocolate-Dipped Holiday Cookies

 Instructions

-• In a large bowl, use a mixer to cream together butter, sugar, and vanilla until light and fluffy, about 2–3 minutes.
+• In a large bowl, beat butter, powdered sugar, salt, and vanilla until light and creamy.

 Notes